oscbyspro/Ultimathnum/README.md

 > Binary integers are dead.\
 > Long live binary integers!

-This project presents a novel binary integer abstraction that works for all sizes.
-In fact, it views all binary integers as infinite bit sequences with various modes of operation.
-It also extends the maximum unsigned value to infinity and lets you recover from failure through intuitive and ergonomic error propagation mechanisms.
+This project presents a novel binary integer abstraction that unifies the different sizes.
+It views all binary integers as infinite bit sequences with various modes of operation.
+It extends the maximum unsigned value to infinity and lets you recover from failure through intuitive, ergonomic, and generic error propagation mechanisms.

 ```swift
 (~0 as IXL) // -1